teethstake/godot-simple-chunks-2d/README.md

 It's a work in progress.

-There is a README.gd file in modules\chunks_module\.
+There is a README.gd file in res://modules/chunks_module/.
 It contains some instructions and "documentation".